 What If You Already Have Alcohol Problems?

-If you already have serious alcohol problems, you may want to know if you can safely consume non-alcoholic beer.
+If you already have serious alcohol problems or are in recovery from alcohol abuse, you may want to know if you can safely consume non-alcoholic beer.
 The answer to this question is no. Consumption of the small amount of alcohol in a non-alcoholic product won’t necessarily trigger a relapse in and of itself.
 However, the mere act of consumption can strongly reinforce ingrained drinking behaviors that do lead to a serious increase in your relapse risks.

 Drinkaware: Difference Between Alcoholic and Non-Alcoholic Beers